-Agendas must also be posted on the local agency's Internet Web site, if one exists, for meetings of the City Council and any other legislative body where some members are City Council members and they are compensated for their appearance.
-While the language of the 72 hour posting requirement appears absolute, the California Attorney General recently opined that technical difficulties, such as a power failure, cyber attack, or other third-party interference that prevent a local agency from posting its agenda on its website for the full 72 hours will not necessarily preclude the legislative body from lawfully holding its meeting.
-16 Cal.
-Daily Op.
-Serv.
-937 (Jan.
-19, 2016).
-Whether a public meeting may continue as scheduled will require a fact specific analysis, that will depend on whether the local agency otherwise "substantially complied" with the Brown Act's agenda posting requirements by properly posting the paper agenda and making other "reasonably effective efforts" (such as making the agenda available at an alternative (social media) website) to notify the public of the meeting).
+Agendas must also be posted on the local agency's website, if one exists, for City Council meetings, and meetings of any other legislative body where some members are City Council members and are compensated for their appearance.
+While the language of the 72 hour posting requirement appears absolute, the California Attorney General opined that technical difficulties, such as a power failure, cyber-attack or other third-party interference that prevents a local agency from posting its agenda on its website for the full 72 hours will not necessarily preclude the legislative body from lawfully holding its meeting.
+99 Ops.
+Cal.
+Atty.
+Gen. 11 (2016).
+Whether a public meeting may continue as scheduled requires a fact specific analysis that turns on whether the local agency has otherwise "substantially complied" with the Brown Act's agenda posting requirements by properly posting a physical agenda and making other "reasonably effective efforts" (such as making the agenda available on social media or some other alternative website) to notify the public of the meeting.